 Calling all history buffs!
 Did you know the month of July is named after Julius Caesar who is responsible for the calendar year as we know it?
 Find out more July history here!

-July 1, 1863, during the American Civil War the Battle of Gettysburg began.
+July 1, 1863, the Battle of Gettysburg started during the American Civil War.

 July 2, 1964, the Civil Rights Act of 1964 was signed by President Lyndon B. Johnson.
 The law prohibited discrimination on the basis of race.

 July 4, 1776, 56 men from different backgrounds gathered to sign the Declaration of Independence and ushered in the greatest nation on earth.

 July 7, 1898, a resolution annexing Hawaii was signed by President William McKinley.

 July 9, 1868, Congress ratified the 14th Amendment to the U.S. Constitution.